stud131/docs-monaca/content/products_guide/monaca_localkit/overview.en.md

 ###  Importing a Project

-There are two types of projects you can import into Monaca Localkit:
+There are 3 types of projects you can import into Monaca Localkit:

 1.  `From Cloud IDE`: projects you have in your Monaca Cloud IDE.
 2.  `From Local Cordova Project`: Cordova projects you have on your PC.